goabstract/Awesome-Design-Tools/README.md

 ### Experience Monitoring Tools
+The analytic tools can help you to analyze data and extract relevant information that you can use to increase results or performance.
+Check out this list of the best tools for data analysis:

 * [Amplitude](https://amplitude.com/) — understand your users, rapidly release better product experiences, and grow your business.
 * [Fathom](https://usefathom.com/) — provides simple, useful websites stats without tracking or storing personal data of your users.